JustinSchneider/CodePacker/README.md

 ## Requirements

-This extension requires Visual Studio Code version 1.90.0 or higher.
+- Visual Studio Code version 1.90.0 or higher
+- Git extension must be enabled for diff generation feature

-## Extension Settings
+## Configuration

-This extension contributes the following settings:

-- `codePacker.debug`: Enable or disable debug mode for Code Packer.
-- `codePacker.defaultSourceDirectory`: Set the default source directory for new configurations (relative to workspace root).
-- `codePacker.defaultOutputFile`: Set the default output file name for new configurations.
-- `codePacker.defaultExclusionPatterns`: Set default patterns for files to exclude from packing.
-- `codePacker.defaultInclusionPatterns`: Set default patterns for files to include in packing.

-You can configure these settings globally in your VS Code settings, or per-project in the `.vscode/settings.json` file.

-Additionally, you can create a project-specific configuration file `.vscode/code-packer.json` with the following structure:
+You can create a project-specific configuration file `.vscode/code-packer.json` with the following structure:

 ```json
 {